 OnePlus 10 Pro review: Verdict

 The OnePlus 10 Pro impressed me from the minute I took it out of the box.
 From benchmarks to the cameras, this phone is incredibly good.
-And at $899, it might just be the best Android phone for the money, unless we end up with a base OnePlus 10 as has been rumored.
+And now that it's only $799, it's arguably the best high-end Android phone for the money.

 While I think the iPhone 13 Pro Max and Pixel 6 Pro are stronger camera phones overall, the OnePlus 10 Pro cameras are not an afterthought.
 The OnePlus 9 Pro started to change OnePlus’ reputation for mediocre camera quality, and the 10 Pro continues that push.
 It seems the Hasselblad partnership is paying off.